 Black History Month was established in 1926.
 Although there is an international aspect to Black History month, it is mainly an American holiday.
-In 1926, Dr. Carter Godwin Woodson and other African American and white scholars, launched "Negro History Week" so that Americans could reflect on the history and contributions of African Americans.
-In the 1970s, the celebration of African American history was expanded to include the entire month of February.
+In the 1970s, the celebration of Black culture and history was expanded to include the entire month of February.

 ![]() |